xAlpharax/codestorm-mi/README.md

 ## Technologies

-We wanted to do something with `agno` as it is a pretty great framework to develop in, but it's not quite ready.
+We wanted to do something with [agno](https://www.agno.com/) as it is a pretty great framework to develop in, but it's not quite ready yet.
 You may find a couple "cookbook" examples of how to use it and why it's cool for developing agents under `./agno-testing/`.
+I may come back to it later.

 As for the actual technologies we settled for: